selplacei/magic-square-dance/README.md

 ## Usage

 Assuming you've watched the video, it should be pretty straightforward - this program has a minimal feature set.
-Note that because QWidget doesn't utilize the GPU, the program can lag when drawing new boards of big enough sizes.
-I'm currently looking into using OpenGL instead, which should fix the performance issues.
-Nevertheless, it's way more performant than browser versions.
+Note that the program can lag when drawing new boards of big enough sizes, though it's still way more performant than browser versions.
+The skip-ahead function has a progress bar to show when it'll be completed.

 ## License